ykim7/ykim7/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=auto&height=200&section=header&text=Welcome!&fontSize=90)

 # Hello!
 I'm Yujin Kim!
+I'm a software engineer with a background in math tutoring.
+I'm used to understanding theories and concepts logically and applying them in practice.
+I'm interested and passionate about developing helpful software that I can use in real life.

+# About me

-I am a software developer who enjoys music and puzzles.
-In Korea, I regularly performed on the streets or in concert venues with my friends.
-I also love all kinds of math puzzles, like Fill-A-Pix, Sudoku, and Rummikub.
+I am a software developer who enjoys puzzles and music.
+I love all kinds of math puzzles, like Fill-A-Pix, Sudoku, and Rummikub.
+Even with puzzles that I've never done before, I like to try new things while learning how to do them.
+In Korea, I also regularly performed on the streets or in concert venues with my friends.
+Especially, I like to harmonize, and I like to sing with acoustic accompaniment.

 <div align="center">